peggyforms/php-sdk/README.md

 ## Get submission by hash

-Easily get a submission by its Hash code.
+Get a submission by its Hash code.
 Every redirect of Peggy Pay sends the submission hash in the parametere: peggyHash

 ```php
 // Get the HTTP request param